A prisoner’s arrival at a prison, and their initial period of incarceration, is known as ‘reception’.

 - the prisoner’s individual welfare and rehabilitation needs (e.g. family visit access, employment and training opportunities, prisoner program availability).

-In general, a prisoner’s placement is determined based on Something of value, such as money, given by one person to another person as part of a contract. of the good order, security and management of the prison, and the safe custody and welfare of the prisoner.
+In general, a prisoner’s placement is determined based on consideration of the good order, security and management of the prison, and the safe custody and welfare of the prisoner.
 Other factors that may affect the placement of a prisoner include:

 - the prisoner’s relevant prison or institution history (if any);

 - certain risk factors (e.g. the risk of escape; the risk the prisoner poses to their own welfare or to that of another prisoner);

 - access to programs (e.g. to reduce the risk of the prisoner reoffending);

 - drug and alcohol use and treatment needs;

 - medical or psychiatric conditions;